 As of June 30, 2014

 As of June 30, Pro Forma As

 2014 Pro Forma(1) Adjusted(2)(3)

 (in thousands) (unaudited)

 Balance Sheet Data:

-Cash and cash equivalents \$ 1,208 1,208 9,533
+Cash and cash equivalents \$ 1,208 1,208 10,953

-Working capital (deficit) 446 446 8,770
+Working capital (deficit) 446 446 10,191

-Total assets 2,154 2,154 9,798
+Total assets 2,154 2,154 11,218

 Convertible promissory notes, net of discounts 14,852

 Convertible preferred stock 23,808

 Accumulated deficit (60,727) (62,437) (62,437)

-Total stockholders' equity (deficit) (40,127) 1,168 5,290
+Total stockholders' equity (deficit) (40,127) 1,168 10,232

-- (1) The pro forma column reflects (i) the filing of an amendment to our amended and restated certificate of incorporation on July 28, 2014; (ii) the automatic conversion of outstanding shares of our convertible preferred stock as of June 30, 2014 into an aggregate of 865,429 shares of common stock immediately prior to the closing of this offering; (iii) the automatic conversion of the 2010/2012 convertible promissory notes into 3,036,131 shares of common stock as if they had converted as of June 30, 2014; and (iv) the automatic conversion of the April 2014 convertible promissory notes in connection with this offering into an aggregate of 385,425 units, as if they had converted as of June 30, 2014 which shall consist of 385,425 shares of common stock, Series A warrants to purchase 385,425 shares of common stock and Series B warrants to purchase 385,425 shares of common stock, including the acceleration of the amortization of debt discounts upon conversion. - (2) The pro forma as adjusted column reflects (i) the pro forma adjustments described in footnote (1) above, (ii) the sale by us of 1,550,000 units in this offering at an assumed initial public offering price of \$6.50 per unit, which is the estimated initial public offering price set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, (iii) capitalization of \$681,017 of deferred offering costs into additional paid-in capital, (iv) the issuance of \$0.3 million in convertible promissory notes in August 2014 and the automatic conversion of those notes into 54,874 units, which shall consist of 54,874 shares of common stock and warrants to purchase 109,748 shares of common stock, as if they had occurred as of June 30, 2014, and the receipt of approximately \$0.3 million of gross proceeds from such sale, (v) the issuance of \$0.5 million in convertible promissory notes in October 2014 and the automatic conversion of those notes into 105,536 units, which shall consist of 105,536 shares of common stock and warrants to purchase 211,072 shares of common stock, as if they had occurred as of June 30, 2014, and the receipt of approximately \$0.5 million of gross proceeds from such sale, and (vi) due to the cashless exercise feature of the Series B warrants, the value of the Series B warrants are treated as a derivative liability.
-See "Description of Securities." - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$6.50 per unit would increase (decrease) each of cash and cash equivalents, working capital and total assets by \$1.4 million and decrease (increase) total stockholders' equity (deficit) by \$1.4 million, assuming the number of units we are offering, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) The pro forma column reflects (i) the filing of an amendment to our amended and restated certificate of incorporation on July 28, 2014; (ii) the automatic conversion of outstanding shares of our convertible preferred stock as of June 30, 2014 into an aggregate of 865,429 shares of common stock immediately prior to the closing of this offering; (iii) the automatic conversion of the 2010/2012 convertible promissory notes into 3,036,131 shares of common stock as if they had converted as of June 30, 2014; and (iv) the automatic conversion of the April 2014 convertible promissory notes in connection with this offering into an aggregate of 385,425 units, as if they had converted as of June 30, 2014 which shall consist of 385,425 shares of common stock and warrants to purchase 385,425 shares of common stock, including the acceleration of the amortization of debt discounts upon conversion. - (2) The pro forma as adjusted column reflects (i) the pro forma adjustments described in footnote (1) above, (ii) the sale by us of 1,850,000 units in this offering at an assumed initial public offering price of \$6.50 per unit, which is the estimated initial public offering price set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, (iii) capitalization of \$681,017 of deferred offering costs into additional paid-in capital, and (iv) the issuance of \$0.3 million in convertible promissory notes in August 2014 and the automatic conversion of those notes into 54,874 units, which shall consist of 54,874 shares of common stock and warrants to purchase 54,874 shares of common stock, as if they had occurred as of June 30, 2014, and the receipt of approximately \$0.3 million of gross proceeds from such sale. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$6.50 per unit would increase (decrease) each of cash and cash equivalents, working capital and total assets by \$1.7 million and decrease (increase) total stockholders' equity (deficit) by \$1.7 million, assuming the number of units we are offering, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of units we are offering.
 An increase (decrease) of 1,000,000 units in the number of units we are offering would increase (decrease) each of cash and cash equivalents, working capital and total assets by approximately \$6.0 million and decrease (increase) total stockholders' equity (deficit) by approximately \$6.0 million, assuming the assumed initial public offering price per unit, as set forth on the cover page of this prospectus, remains the same.
 The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price, number of units offered and other terms of this offering determined at pricing.